 Many of the same considerations for on-premises rendering apply to cloud rendering but there are some specific issues that need to be considered.
 Unfortunately, while compute resources in the cloud are readily available, file-based storage solutions are often inadequate, or are versions of legacy file systems with some patches applied to make them “cloud ready.”
 Problems include lack of protocol support, performance and capacity limitations, and complexity in setting up the cluster.

 It’s important that studios be able to at least match the performance of their on-premises render farm in the cloud.
 They should also be able to scale performance and capacity separately to take advantage of the flexible resources the public cloud offers.
 It should also be easy to transfer files from the on-premises cluster to the cluster in the cloud, and to then return the results back to the on-premises cluster.

-Here are some questions that VFX studios should ask themselves when they evaluate cloud-based file solutions:
+Here are some questions that VFX studios should ask themselves when they evaluate cloud-based file data storage solutions:

 - Does your workflow use file?
 If you’re thinking about converting from file to object, would you consider changing your mind if you could get great file in the cloud today?

 - Do you use NFS or SMB?
 Often, when they think of file in the cloud, people think in terms of the AWS Elastic File Store, which only supports NFS.
 Many VFX studios are Windows shops, which means they need SMB.

 - What’s your workflow?
 What are you trying to do in the cloud?
 Compute, rendering, processing?

 - What kind of performance metrics do you need?

 - How will you transfer files between the cloud and the on-premises render farm?